 Evolving today's cable networks

-The emergence of HFC, Digital TV and DOCSIS® require changes that are influencing the way we look at the network today.
+The growth of high speed data, OTT video services and 4k or 8k video services, when combined with today's Digital TV services, require changes that are influencing the way we look at the network today.
 At its current growth rate, internet services will consume the entire capacity of today's HFC networks in a few short years.
 Faced with rising bandwidth requirements and increased competition, Service Providers need to evolve their access networks.
 But before they can begin, there are many things to consider.

 Operational plant considerations